It's Beautiful Now

 It's Beautiful Now (Korean: 현재는 아름다워) is a 2022 South Korean television series starring Yoon Shi-yoon, Bae Da-bin, Oh Min-suk, Shin Dong-mi, Seo Bum-june, and Choi Ye-bin.
-Directed by Kim Seong-geun, the weekend drama depicts the reality of the current generation that are reluctant to get married and have family.
-It premiered on KBS2 on April 2, 2022 and aired on every Saturday and Sunday at 19:55 (KST) till September 18, 2022.
+Directed by Kim Seong-geun, the weekend drama depicts the reality of the current generation that are reluctant to get married and have a family.
+It premiered on KBS2 on April 2, 2022 and aired every Saturday and Sunday at 19:55 (KST) till September 18, 2022.

 Synopsis

-The series depicts the story of Lee family whose head is Lee Kyung-cheol (Park In-hwan), the grandfather.
-His son Lee Min-ho (Park Sang-won) and his wife Han Kyung-ae (Kim Hye-ok) have 3 sons.
-The sons are reluctant to marry, so the elders declare that they would give an apartment to the son who marry within 6 months.
+The series depicts the story of the Lee family, whose head is Lee Kyung-cheol (Park In-hwan), the grandfather.
+His son, Lee Min-ho (Park Sang-won), and his wife, Han Kyung-ae (Kim Hye-ok), have 3 sons.
+The sons are reluctant to marry, so the elders declare that they would give an apartment to the son who marries within 6 months.